OpenDSA/OpenDSA/RST/en/Glossary.rst

       have been developed for deciding which data to :term:`flush` from the buffer pool when new data must be stored, such as :term:`least recently used`.

+   buffering
+      A synonym for :term:`caching`.
+      More specifically, it refers to an arrangement where all accesses to data (such as on a
+      :term:`peripheral storage` device) must
+      be done in multiples of some minimum unit of storage.
+      On a :term:`disk drive`, this basic or smallest unit of I/O is a :term:`sector`.
+      It is called "buffering" because the block of data returned by such an access is stored in a :term:`buffer`.

    caching
       The concept of keeping selected data in :term:`primary storage`.